Letters from Lodi

 Quantity, of course, never equals quality.
 Yet much of the recent surge of Lodi consciousness among connoisseurs has been driven by the intrinsic quality of the region’s grapes; and from within the region itself, a mini-explosion of growers-turned-winemakers, diverting increasing amounts of their crop from the old jug wine pipelines and into ultra-premium bottlings.

 When it comes to the finest wines in the world, top quality always comes down to the concept of terroir, or growing conditions.
 Here are the reasons why the cream of Lodi’s Mokelumne River Zinfandel crop has made such an impact since the turn of the twenty-first century:

 The intrinsic intensity of Lodi’s Mokelumne River wines are very much a reflection of the AVA’s low elevation (10 to 85 feet) terroir – defined by its Mediterranean climate, which is strongly influenced by direct proximity to the Sacramento-San Joaquin River Delta, channeling cool air from San Francisco Bay even during the dog days of summer.
 Mokelumne River is the coolest of Lodi’s AVAs.
 Recent readings put its U.C.
 Davis climate classification, or Winkler scale (a measurement of average temperatures over 50° F. during the growing season), towards the lower end of Region IV and in many years veering into Region III, which makes it slightly cooler than the Napa Valley floor between St. Helena and Calistoga, and closer to Napa Valley’s famous Oakville and Rutherford AVAs in heat summation.

 Ideal Soil and Matching Grape Sites

-Unlike Oakville and Rutherford, of course, Mokelumne River is less about Cabernet Sauvignon (although softer, attractive styles of Cabernet Sauvignon are grown in Lodi) than Zinfandel, which thrives in the region’s deep (8-30 feet), fertile yet extremely well drained, sandy alluvial soil (classified as Tokay Sandy Loam).
+Unlike Oakville and Rutherford, of course, Mokelumne River is less about Cabernet Sauvignon (although softer, attractive styles of Cabernet Sauvignon are grown in Lodi) than Zinfandel, which thrives in the region’s deep (as much as 50 feet), fertile yet extremely well drained, sandy alluvial soil (classified as Tokay Sandy Loam).
 Prior to the advent of modern day irrigation systems, higher water tables, ample rain and soil moisture retention allowed for successful dry farming (amended by traditional furrow irrigation) in the Mokelumne River area; sustaining thousands of acres of old vines, thriving in a balanced, natural ecosystem, throughout most of the past 150 years.